 If you are interested in mentoring K-12 students or undergraduates, WISCIENCE offers the following opportunities to inspire young scientists and share your expertise:

 - Adult Role Models in Science (ARMS) recruits and trains mentors to work with middle school students on research projects for the Madison Middle School Science Symposium and also trains and matches mentors for elementary students.
-In addition to the Engage Children in Science service learning course for undergraduates and graduate students, ARMS offers periodic trainings and other professional development for university and community educators and volunteers.
+In addition to the Service with Youth in STEM service learning course for undergraduates and graduate students, ARMS offers periodic trainings and other professional development for university and community educators and volunteers.

-- The Integrated Biological Sciences Summer Research Program (IBS-SRP) offers faculty-mentored research experiences for undergraduates, most of whom are low-income, first-generation, or underrepresented minority.
+- The Biological SIGNALS Summer Research Program (SIGNALS) offers faculty-mentored research experiences for undergraduates, most of whom are low-income, first-generation, or underrepresented minority.
 The majority come from colleges other than UW-Madison, and many are interested in graduate study at UW and are eager to connect with training programs.
 Faculty, staff, postdocs, and graduate students serve in mentoring roles.

 - WISCIENCE recruits science mentors for the science portion of the PEOPLE program, a university, community, school partnership to enhance the college track preparation and academic success of middle and high school students.
 UW-Madison faculty, staff, and students serve as research mentors and instructors.